symfony/symfony-docs/setup/unstable_versions.rst

     # Download the absolute latest commit
     $ composer create-project symfony/skeleton my_project -s dev

-Once the command finishes, you'll have a new Symfony project created in the ``my_project/`` directory.
+Once the command finishes, you will have a new Symfony project created in the ``my_project/`` directory.

 Upgrading your Project to an Unstable Symfony Version
 -----------------------------------------------------

-Suppose again that Symfony 5.4 hasn't been released yet and you want to upgrade an existing application to test that your project works with it.
+Suppose again that Symfony 5.4 has not been released yet and you want to upgrade an existing application to test that your project works with it.

 First, open the ``composer.json`` file located in the root directory of your